ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies: Experiments

-We also investigate the aesthetic contribution when adding generated proxy scenery into the base world.
-Specifically, we randomly select 10 generated scenes and remove midground or foreground assets for rendering, and then evaluate the aesthetic metric in Tab.~\ref{tab: asset_abl} and visualize in Fig.~\ref{fig:exp_ablation_lod_content}.
-As shown in Tab.~\ref{tab: asset_abl} and Fig.~\ref{fig:exp_ablation_lod_content}, the added scenery significantly improves the QA-Aesthetic~\cite{wu2023qalign} and CLIP-Aesthetic score and visual quality by enriching the base world with diverse elements and improving 3D volumetric impression.
+\paragraph{Aesthetic contribution with proxy scenery.} We also investigate the aesthetic contribution when adding generated proxy scenery into the base world.
+Specifically, we evaluate the QA-Aesthetic~\cite{wu2023qalign} and CLIP-Aesthetic score of 10 randomly selected generated scenes in absence of midground or foreground assets.
+As shown in Tab.~\ref{tab: asset_abl} and Fig.~\ref{fig:exp_ablation_lod_content}, the added scenery significantly improves the visual quality by enriching the base world with diverse elements and improving the sense of depth.